TheBoredTeam/boring.notch/README.md

 https://imgur.com/QGuDDHD

-Welcome to **Boring.Notch**, the coolest way to make your MacBook Pro's notch the star of the show!
+Welcome to **Boring.Notch**, the coolest way to make your MacBook's notch the star of the show!
 Forget about those boring status bars—our notch turns into a dynamic music control center, complete with a snazzy visualizer and all the music controls you need.
 It's like having a mini concert right at the top of your screen!

 ## 🎵 Features That Rock